dedobbelaere/dedobbelaere.github.io/_posts/2025-07-06-you-shouldn't-just-do-things.md

 In the absence of publicly acceptable justification, we have leaders who can act on their own whims, unaccountable to the forums of public debate.
 This creates a gap between the people and their government.
 Leaders, in such a society, don't have to act in accordance with the will of the people, instead they can just do things, they can act arbitrarily, without any need to explain or justify.

 <a title="Joseph Nash, Public domain, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:The_State_Opening_of_Parliament_with_Queen_Victoria.png"><img width="100%" alt="The State Opening of Parliament with Queen Victoria" src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/The_State_Opening_of_Parliament_with_Queen_Victoria.png/1024px-The_State_Opening_of_Parliament_with_Queen_Victoria.png?20201123205527"></a>
+<small>"The State Opening of Parliament with Queen Victoria", painting by Joseph Nash, circa 1851.</small>

 ### Arbitrary Action and the Common Good